munkireport/munkireport-php/app/modules/appusage/README.md

 App Usage module
-Idea and request by @gmarnin
+Idea and collaboration by @gmarnin

 ===============